twilio/stashboard/README.md

 Full documentation of the REST API can be found at <http://stashboard.appspot.com/documentation/rest>

+## Community

+All Stashboard development and discussion happens in the [Stashboard google group](https://groups.google.com/forum/#!forum/stashboard)

+To keep up to date, you can follow [@stashboard](http://twitter.com/stashboard) on Twitter or join the [#stashboard](irc://irc.freenode.net/stashboard) channel on freenode

 ## Future

 Future plans include RSS feeds, Web Hook integration, and a richer support for different status page views.